alpacahq/alpaca-py/docs/api_reference/data_models.rst

 BarSet
 ------

-A collection of Bars keyed by Symbol.
-Barset
+A dictionary of Bars keyed by string valued symbol identifiers.
+See Bar.

 .. autoclass:: alpaca.data.models.BarSet
    :members: